hursh-shah/ecopact/README.md

 # Ecopact (Next.js + Gemini)

-Rate Amazon product links for environmental friendliness and suggest greener alternatives.
+Rate Amazon product links for environmental friendliness and suggest greener alternatives using AI Agents.
 Built with Next.js 14,Typescript, Tailwind, and Google Gemini.
 All Next.js code in root directory next-app, with other files saved for archiving purposes.

 1st place winner of the 450 participant HackBytes II Hackathon ($46,000 in prizes)